Why Data Visualisation 2 (2nd Edition) from Andy Kirk will help you become a better data visualiser and what you will find in this important resource.

 Happy New Decade!
 Here is the focus for Customer Insight Leader blog at the start of 2020.
 What will be your focus & priorities this year?
 What will help?

-Continuing our series of audio interviews with customer insight leaders, this time it was Ryan den Rooijen.
-Ryan leads Dyson’s Global Data Services organisation, who work on transforming the company’s analytical capabilities.
+This interview with Ryan den Rooijen is now published on our new podcast: Ryan leads Dyson’s Global Data Services organisation, who work on transforming the company’s analytical capabilities.
 From manufacturing to marketing, their work spans the breadth of Dyson.
 Previously, Ryan spent four and a half years at Google, where he led the development of the global sales analyst curriculum.
-Most of his work involves the..
+Most of his work involves the practical application of big..
 Read More

 Continuing our theme of leaders’ lessons learnt from experience, lets turn to having a team mission.
 In this post our regular guest blogger, Tony Boobier, shares one of his most important lessons learnt.
 This complements our previous posts on personal goal setting and which goals might be suitable for insight leaders.
 Here, Tony turns his attention to the team as a whole.
 How can a mission be created that is..
 Read More

-Here’s another of our audio interviews, with senior Customer Insight Leaders, this time it’s Martin Squires.
-It was great to interview Martin, who is always witty as well as a very experienced analytics leader.
+This interview with Martin Squires is now published on our new podcast: It was great to interview Martin, who is always witty as well as a very experienced analytics leader.
 After over a decade leading analytics for Walgreen Boots, he is now Director of Data, Insight & Analytics for HomeServe.
-In this interview we discuss career paths, recruitment of analysts, the skills needed by analytics leaders and..
-Read More

 Many thanks to all off you, who participated in our latest poll.
 Here are the initial results on which book helped you develop as a leader.
 It has been fascinating (and a little sobering) to see so many visitor recommended books.
 Only 3 of the books I’ve previously reviewed for this blog, received any votes.
 In the shortlist below, those are “Leadership Pipeline“, “The Leaders Guide to Storytelling” and “7..
 Read More